vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 This example will create:

 1. NFS file storage in the Cloud Servers service.
-1. A persistent volume corresponding to this storage.
+1. A PV corresponding to this storage.
-1. Static PVC using an already created persistent volume.
+1. Static PVC using an already created PV.
 1. Application `milkshake` as a StatefulSet of two pods, as well as the corresponding services.

-To connect an NFS persistent volume using a static PVC:
+To connect an NFS PV using a static PVC:

 1. [Create file storage](/en/computing/iaas/instructions/fs-manage#creating_a_file_storage).